karthik-dev56/Real-AI-Mock-Intervieww/README.md

 - IMAGEKIT_URL_PUBLIC_KEY=
 - IMAGEKIT_URL_PRIVATE_KEY=
 - ARCJET_KEY=

-Notes:
-- The list above is derived from the app source (non-built files).
-Some packages (Clerk, etc.) expose additional env vars used internally; see the package docs if you rely on Clerk (common vars include `NEXT_PUBLIC_CLERK_*` and `CLERK_*` secrets).
-- If you want, I can run a more exhaustive scan for `process.env.` across the repo and add any other matches (including built files) to this list.

 ## Scripts (from `package.json`)
 - `dev` — start Next.js dev server (npm run dev)